 Students will study all areas of theatrical production, including costuming, lighting, sound, set design, scenic painting, dramaturgy, directing and makeup.
 Students will be expected to work on one JHS theatrical production with a minimum of 30 hours of after school production time.
 All of technical week and dress rehearsal week of the production are required.
 Appointment to production areas will be at the director/instructor's discretion.
 Students will propose several design projects to develop for a JHS production.
 Students will pay a fee for the purchase of a theatrical makeup kit.
 The purchase of theatrical scripts may be required depending on student projects selected.
 The creation of a design and production portfolio will be developed during the course.

-Students will be required to attend the Jackson High School musical and play, as well as write formal critiques of the productions.
+Students will be required to work outside the class on the Jackson High School musical and play.

 JSA284 PERFORMANCE WORKSHOP 11

 Prerequisite: Art of Theatre/Dramatic Literature